 MEMORIAL LOVAS – LAND ART SCULPTURE AND INTERPRETATION CENTRE IN LOVAS

-is the winner of the first prize at public competition, in progress
+is the winner of the first prize at a public competition, finished.

 In the year 1991, the Homeland war was raging in most parts of Croatia.
 The areas along the border with Serbia were the most affected ones.
 On 18 October 1991, a group of 51 Croats from Lovas, after being tortured and harassed for a whole day by Yugoslav army troops and Chetniks, were forcibly taken away to “clean” the minefield in the village.